-As previously reported, we are implementing a new enterprise resource planning ("ERP") system in a multi-year program on a world-wide basis.
-On July 1, 2011, we implemented several significant ERP modules at a subsidiary, including modules associated with financial reporting, inventory costing and invoicing.
+As previously reported, we are implementing a new enterprise resource planning ("ERP") system in a multi-year program on a company-wide basis.
+During the three months ended September 30, 2011, we implemented several significant ERP modules at a subsidiary, including modules associated with financial reporting, inventory costing and invoicing.
+The implementation of the ERP modules represents a change in our internal control over financial reporting.
 We believe the ERP modules implemented have maintained or enhanced our internal control over financial reporting.
 We have taken steps to implement appropriate internal control over financial reporting during this period of change and will continue to evaluate the design and operating effectiveness of our internal controls during subsequent periods.
-We will complete our evaluation and testing of the internal control changes as of December 31, 2011.